 Run as Administrator and files with defined extension will be deleted.

 Script to delete all files.

 We will configure the script to delete all files older than 7 days.

-Run as Administrator and files located in the “Backup” folder will deleted.
+Run as Administrator and files located in the “Backup” folder will delete.

-If you have any question feel free to ask on the comment section.
+If you have any questions feel free to ask in the comment section.

 Please rate use if this article was helpful to you!